 There are 2 main e-kiosks at the Government Center plus 8 e-kiosks outside of the conference rooms that electronically display the meetings of the day.
-In the past, the roving Security Officer had to update each of these e-kiosks manually, based on a paper request submitted by the meeting organizer/requestor.
-This left room for error, such as incorrect start/end times, errors in spelling, overlooked or double-booked meetings, changes to existing requests, and last minute requests not captured, as well as being incredibly timeconsuming for all those involved.
-With the purchase of a new room reservation scheduler program, all of these errors were eliminated.
-A manual process became an automatic process, Security Officer time was freed up which restored their complete attention to their kiosk, maps were provided alongside each reservation, and community services were improved.
+Previously, the roving Security Officer manually updated each of these e-kiosks, based on paper requests from the meeting organizer/requestor.
+Errors arose due to the manual procedure, so GSA Special Services purchased a new room reservation scheduler program, and all of these errors were eliminated.
+Security Officer time was freed up, maps were provided alongside each reservation, and community services were improved.
 This resulted in a savings of 164.65 hours per year, \$8,132.00.
 Also saved was the cost of the old program which did not communicate properly with our new system, \$7,573.00.
 Total savings = \$14,726.00.